sagemath/sagetrac-mirror/src/doc/en/installation/source.rst

   software, you can use ``make testall``, ``make ptestall``, ``make testalllong``, or ``make ptestalllong``.

-- ``make doc-clean`` removes several directories which are produced when building the documentation.
+- ``make doc-uninstall`` removes several directories which are produced when building the documentation.

 - ``make distclean`` restores the Sage directory to its state before doing any